clutterfp/KTAttributedString/README.md

 ----

-KTAttributedString is A more convenient way to deal with `NSAttributedString`.
+KTAttributedString is a more convenient way to deal with `NSAttributedString`.

 Just like [Masonry](https://github.com/SnapKit/Masonry), it uses a simplified, chainable and expressive syntax.